-We found that the best way to introduce ourselves to the dish was to order a mixed plate.
-It provides the full range of textures and tastes.
-Our mixed plate of Kushikatsu included pork, sausage, quail egg, baby corn, lotus root, okra, eggplant, and pumpkin.
+The best way to introduce yourself to the dish is to order a mixed plate, which provides a full range of textures and tastes.
+For example, a mixed plate might include Kushikatsu included pork, sausage, quail egg, baby corn, lotus root, okra, eggplant, and pumpkin.

-All were delicious.
+All of them are delicious.
 You can order each Kushikatsu skewer individually.
-If you have a favorite, order however many you like.
+And if you have a favorite, order however many you like.

-The standard kushikatsu dish comes with a plate of cabbage a dipping sauce.
-The sauce is sometimes communal so be sure not to “double dip.”
+The standard kushikatsu dish comes with a plate of cabbage and a dipping sauce that is sometimes communal.
+So be sure not to “double-dip.”

 Contributed by Markus, The Roaming Fork